Al-Tighnari: Biography

-Al-Tighnari moved to Seville after the Almoravids conquered Granada and is said to have pursued his studies there in 1100.
-In Seville, he was part of Ibn Bassal's group of agronomists and botanists.
-He became part of a group of poets and naturalists in the Sevillian court who were studying under common masters, including the Toledo agronomist Ibn Bassal and the Sevillian physician Abu l-Hasan Sihab.
-It's possible that he also studied under Ibn al-Lunquh or Ibn Luengo, a physician from Toledo who was a disciple of Ibn Bassal.
+Al-Tighnari moved to Seville after the Almoravids conquered Granada.
+There he joined a circle of poets and naturalists at the Sevillian court who studied under shared masters, among them the Toledo agronomist Ibn Bassal and the Sevillian physician Abu l-Hasan Sihab.
+By his own account he was studying in Seville under Abu l-Hasan Sihab in 1100, and possibly also under Ibn al-Lunquh, or Ibn Luengo, a physician from Toledo and a disciple of Ibn Bassal.

-Al-Tighnari then travelled to various towns in al-Andalus, North Africa, and the East.
-He established contact with other intellectual centers of the time located at various points along the route.
-After staying at Bani Hammad fort, he continued his journey through the eastern Mediterranean, passing through Tripoli, Alexandria and several Syrian cities, including Damascus.
-He observed and studied the agricultural and hydraulic practices in these places with the intention of applying them in al-Andalus.
-Since he is mentioned as al-Hajj al-Gharnati in Ibn al-'Awwam's treatise on agronomy, it is likely that he made the Hajj at some point.
+Al-Tighnari then traveled through al-Andalus, North Africa and the East, making contact with the intellectual centers along his route.
+After staying at Qal'at Bani Hammad he went on through the eastern Mediterranean, through Tripoli, Alexandria and several Syrian cities, Damascus among them.
+He studied the farming and irrigation methods he found in each place, meaning to put them to use in al-Andalus.
+Ibn al-'Awwam's treatise on agronomy calls him al-Hajj al-Gharnati, so he probably made the Hajj at some point.
+He returned to al-Andalus afterwards and lived alternately in Granada and Seville.
+He wrote his treatise on agronomy for the Almoravid prince Tamim, son of Yusuf ibn Tashfin, who was then governor of Granada.

-Later, after going to various places in North Africa and the East, he came back to al-Andalus and would live in Granada and Seville alternately.

-He wrote a treatise on agronomy entitled Zuhrat al-Bustān wa-Nuzhat al-Adhhān (زهرة البستان ونزهة الأذهان) for the Almoravid prince Tamim, son of Yusuf Ibn Tashufin.
-Prince Tamim was governor of the province of Granada and patron of Al-Tighnari and other agronomists and botanists.